sigmacomputing/sigmaquickstarts/site/sigmaguides/src/07_2023_first_friday_features/07_2023_first_friday_features.md

 Duration: 20

 ### Share Templates with different orgs
 You can share Sigma templates with other organizations.

-This functionality is useful for customers who control multiple Sigma orgs and to create new Sigma orgs for their customers, allowing you to share templates with your customers.
+This functionality is particularly useful for customers who manage multiple Sigma organizations or need to create new Sigma organizations for their customers.

+By allowing you to share templates across different organizations, it streamlines the process of providing consistent tools and resources, enhancing collaboration with your customers.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> When you share a template, no actual data is shared with the recipient organization.
 </aside>

 ### Templates tab
-The Templates tab is now split between External and Internal.
+The templates tab is now split between `External` and `Internal`.

  <ul>
       <li><strong>Internal:</strong> Templates created by members of your organization.</li>